reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 32. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/212985) to U.S. Dept Of Defense - 17 upvotes, $0
 33. [Examples directory is PUBLIC on https://████████mil, leading to multiple vulns](https://hackerone.com/reports/674741) to U.S. Dept Of Defense - 17 upvotes, $0
 34. [Partial SSN exposed through Presentation slides on ██████████](https://hackerone.com/reports/665144) to U.S. Dept Of Defense - 17 upvotes, $0
-35. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/200623) to U.S. Dept Of Defense - 15 upvotes, $0
+35. [LFI with potential to RCE on ██████ using CVE-2019-3396](https://hackerone.com/reports/538771) to U.S. Dept Of Defense - 16 upvotes, $0
-36. [Remote Code Execution (RCE) in DoD Websites](https://hackerone.com/reports/235605) to U.S. Dept Of Defense - 15 upvotes, $0
+36. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/200623) to U.S. Dept Of Defense - 15 upvotes, $0
-37. [███████ Site Exposes █████████ forms](https://hackerone.com/reports/395246) to U.S. Dept Of Defense - 15 upvotes, $0
+37. [Remote Code Execution (RCE) in DoD Websites](https://hackerone.com/reports/235605) to U.S. Dept Of Defense - 15 upvotes, $0
-38. [PII leakage due to scrceenshot of health records](https://hackerone.com/reports/693933) to U.S. Dept Of Defense - 15 upvotes, $0
+38. [███████ Site Exposes █████████ forms](https://hackerone.com/reports/395246) to U.S. Dept Of Defense - 15 upvotes, $0
-39. [Misconfigured password reset vulnerability on a DoD website](https://hackerone.com/reports/193932) to U.S. Dept Of Defense - 14 upvotes, $0
+39. [PII leakage due to scrceenshot of health records](https://hackerone.com/reports/693933) to U.S. Dept Of Defense - 15 upvotes, $0
-40. [Blind SQLi vulnerability in a DoD Website](https://hackerone.com/reports/213239) to U.S. Dept Of Defense - 14 upvotes, $0
+40. [Misconfigured password reset vulnerability on a DoD website](https://hackerone.com/reports/193932) to U.S. Dept Of Defense - 14 upvotes, $0
-41. [Open FTP server on a DoD system](https://hackerone.com/reports/192321) to U.S. Dept Of Defense - 14 upvotes, $0
+41. [Blind SQLi vulnerability in a DoD Website](https://hackerone.com/reports/213239) to U.S. Dept Of Defense - 14 upvotes, $0
-42. [PII leakage due to caching of Order/Contract ID's on █████████](https://hackerone.com/reports/374007) to U.S. Dept Of Defense - 14 upvotes, $0
+42. [Open FTP server on a DoD system](https://hackerone.com/reports/192321) to U.S. Dept Of Defense - 14 upvotes, $0
-43. [Blind SQL injection on ████████](https://hackerone.com/reports/313037) to U.S. Dept Of Defense - 14 upvotes, $0
+43. [PII leakage due to caching of Order/Contract ID's on █████████](https://hackerone.com/reports/374007) to U.S. Dept Of Defense - 14 upvotes, $0
-44. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189332) to U.S. Dept Of Defense - 13 upvotes, $0
+44. [Blind SQL injection on ████████](https://hackerone.com/reports/313037) to U.S. Dept Of Defense - 14 upvotes, $0
-45. [LFI with potential to RCE on ██████ using CVE-2019-3396](https://hackerone.com/reports/538771) to U.S. Dept Of Defense - 13 upvotes, $0
+45. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189332) to U.S. Dept Of Defense - 13 upvotes, $0
 46. [PII leakage-Full SSN on ███](https://hackerone.com/reports/644358) to U.S. Dept Of Defense - 13 upvotes, $0
 47. [XSS on www.██████ alerts and a number of other pages](https://hackerone.com/reports/450315) to U.S. Dept Of Defense - 13 upvotes, $0
-48. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 13 upvotes, $0
+48. [Arbitrary File Reading leads to RCE in the Pulse Secure SSL VPN on the https://███](https://hackerone.com/reports/678496) to U.S. Dept Of Defense - 13 upvotes, $0
-49. [http://████/data.json](https://hackerone.com/reports/184472) to U.S. Dept Of Defense - 13 upvotes, $0
+49. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 13 upvotes, $0
-50. [DOM Based XSS on an Army website](https://hackerone.com/reports/191407) to U.S. Dept Of Defense - 12 upvotes, $0
+50. [http://████/data.json](https://hackerone.com/reports/184472) to U.S. Dept Of Defense - 13 upvotes, $0
-51. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329397) to U.S. Dept Of Defense - 12 upvotes, $0
+51. [DOM Based XSS on an Army website](https://hackerone.com/reports/191407) to U.S. Dept Of Defense - 12 upvotes, $0
-52. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 12 upvotes, $0
+52. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329397) to U.S. Dept Of Defense - 12 upvotes, $0
-53. [Arbitrary File Reading leads to RCE in the Pulse Secure SSL VPN on the https://███](https://hackerone.com/reports/678496) to U.S. Dept Of Defense - 12 upvotes, $0
+53. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 12 upvotes, $0
 54. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184042) to U.S. Dept Of Defense - 11 upvotes, $0
 55. [[Critical] Full local fylesystem access (LFI/LFD) as admin via Path Traversal in the misconfigured Java servlet on the https://███/](https://hackerone.com/reports/497771) to U.S. Dept Of Defense - 11 upvotes, $0
 56. [SQL injections](https://hackerone.com/reports/272506) to U.S. Dept Of Defense - 11 upvotes, $0